Commitment to privacy

 To address performance and fix issues.
 On occasion, we may develop new versions, patches, updates, and other fixes to our programs and services, such as security patches addressing newly discovered vulnerabilities.
 In accordance with the terms of your order for services, we may remotely access a user’s computer while that user observes in order to troubleshoot a performance issue.

 To meet legal requirements.
-SSO may be required to provide personal data to comply with legally mandated reporting, disclosure or other legal process requirements.
+SSOD may be required to provide personal data to comply with legally mandated reporting, disclosure or other legal process requirements when we believe, in our sole discretion, that disclosure is necessary to protect our rights, or to respond to a government request.

-If you provide any personal data about your clients to SSO, you are responsible for providing any notices and obtaining any consents necessary for SSO to access and use that data.
+If you provide any personal data about your data subjects to SSOD, you are responsible for providing any notices and obtaining any consents necessary for SSOD to access and use that data.

 Data access principle